matt-antone/Scorer/memory-bank/progress.md

 - Touchscreen input on Raspberry Pi
 - Auto-start via systemd service
 - CLI boot with auto-login
-- Database reset functionality is now fully tested and working with both SQLAlchemy and direct SQLite access.
+- Database reset functionality is fully tested and operational
-- The test runner sets the DATABASE_URL environment variable to use SQLite, ensuring both the test and SQLAlchemy operate on the same database file.
+- Integration test ensures database is reset before each test
+- Tables are created and test data is inserted and verified
+- All assertions pass for database reset
+- Full app flow integration test is complete and passing
+- All core database and game state integration points are verified

 ## What's Left to Build